exasol/pytest-plugins/pytest-extension/README.md

 # pytest-exasol-extension Plugin

-The `pytest-exasol-extension` plugin provides a pytest fixtures for preparing a database for the extension tests.
+The `pytest-exasol-extension` plugin provides pytest fixtures for preparing a database for the extension tests.
 The fixtures are backend agnostic.
 They run for the selected backends (see the documentation for the `pytest-exasol-backend` plugin).